A Level Requirements

-Lancaster’s joint Spanish Studies and History degree is taught by the Department of European Languages and Cultures in conjunction with the Department of History.
-Spanish Studies ranks 5th and History 12th in the Complete University Guide 2017.
+Lancaster’s joint Spanish Studies and History degree is taught by the Department of Languages and Cultures in conjunction with the Department of History.
+Spanish Studies is ranked 5th in the Complete University Guide 2017 and History 7th in the Guardian University Guide 2017.

 Your Spanish Studies programme gives you the opportunity to acquire high-level language skills while gaining a thorough understanding of the country’s historical, cultural, social and political background in a global context.
 In History, you will develop your critical abilities studying modules in British, European and American world history.

 Your first year comprises an exploration of the Spanish language and its cultural context as well as the core History module ‘From Medieval to Modern: History and Historians’.
 Alongside this, you can choose the History module ‘People, Places, and the Past’ or a minor subject from another department.

 Building on your language skills in Year 2, you will study the culture, politics and history of the Spanish-speaking world in more depth, as well as selecting modules which are international in scope and promote a comparative understanding of Europe and beyond.
 You will combine these with the core module, ‘The Nature and Practice of History’, and select options such as, 'Mapping Terra Incognita: Travel and Exploration of the Americas and the Pacific, 1492-1642' and 'Spain 1560-1700: Inquisition, Armada and Empire'.

 Spending your third year abroad in a Spanish-speaking country makes a major contribution to your command of the language, while deepening your intercultural sensitivity.
 You can study at a partner institution or conduct a work placement.